 “Yoga is strong medicine but it is slow medicine.
 Don’t expect overnight cures with yoga (though for many people it does start to yield benefits right away).
 One major difference between yoga and many other approaches to healing is that yoga builds on itself, becoming more effective over time.
 This is not true of most drugs or surgery, which often gradually diminish in effectiveness.
 In this sense yoga is something like learning to play a musical instrument: the longer you stick with it and the more you practice, the better you get and the more you will get out of it.”

-—Timothy McCall, MD, Yoga as Medicine
+—Timothy McCall, MD, C-IAYT, Yoga as Medicine

 Our blog offers a brief history of contemporary yoga therapy that includes a few key reasons the practice reaches well beyond simple prescriptive approaches.
 We’ve also got a note about the potential cost savings of integrating such care into hospital settings.